Lissy93/who-dat/.github/README.md

 > **TL;DR** Get the WHOIS records for a site: `curl https://who-dat.as93.net/example.com`

-For detailed request and response schemas, you can reference the [Who-Dat API Spec]()
+For detailed request + response schemas, and to try the API out, you can reference the [Swagger Docs](https://who-dat.as93.net/docs.html)

 ### Base URL